Chris New: Theatre work

 One idea that does pay off is the casting of a young male actor, Chris New, as Viola.
 Since the character spends much of the play in masculine attire as Cesario, our attention is constantly drawn to Viola's preoccupation with the sinfulness of disguise and the pathos of her situation.
 New, clad in an Edwardian cream-coloured suit, has an especially good moment when, in response to Olivia's enquiries about his origins, he pauses guiltily before announcing: "I am a gentleman."
 Caught in a gender trap of his own making, New artfully reminds us that everything Viola says about herself is in heavily inverted commas.

 Other reviewers found both the production and New's performance outstanding.
-David Benedict, writing in Variety, said Bartlett brought a "mature emotional intelligence...to one of Shakespeare's most-produced plays", and found much to praise in New's characterization of Viola.
-The male-playing-female-playing male conceit, he said, relieves New "of the distracting business of allowing auds to see how well or ill he pulls off the task of female impersonation.
+David Benedict of Variety wrote Bartlett brought a "mature emotional intelligence...to one of Shakespeare's most-produced plays", and found much to praise in New's characterization of Viola.
+The male-playing-female-playing male conceit, he wrote, relieves New "of the distracting business of allowing auds to see how well or ill he pulls off the task of female impersonation.
 This allows him much more room to explore depth of emotion in both guises, something he accomplishes with truly arresting poise."
 What's On Stage's anonymous reviewer also greatly enjoyed New's performance, noting: "Playing a woman who in turn plays a man, New is superbly deft and delicate, richly deserving of further accolades."

-New subsequently starred as Simon Bliss in a July 2008 revival of Noël Coward's 1924 comedy, Hay Fever at the Royal Exchange Theatre in Manchester, England.
-Critic Mark Powell wrote in Metro News that "It's hard to see how this reasonably plush production could have been cast much better as Belinda Lang and Chris New...arguably grate the most joyously as the passive-aggressive mother and son..."
+New subsequently starred as Simon Bliss in a July 2008 revival of Noël Coward's 1924 comedy Hay Fever at the Royal Exchange Theatre in Manchester, England.
+Critic Mark Powell wrote in Metro News that "It's hard to see how this reasonably plush production could have been cast much better as Belinda Lang and Chris New...arguably grate the most joyously as the passive-aggressive mother and son."
 Alfred Hickling in The Guardian also enjoyed New's work, noting that he played Simon Bliss "like [an] overgrown toddler[] in evening wear", while Natalie Anglesey in The Stage praised his performance as "exuberant".
 In December 2008, New appeared as the college student Ricardo in the Young Vic production of Colin Teevan and Paul Heritage's play Amazonia.

-In October 2009, New played Joe Orton in the original London production of the dark comedy Prick Up Your Ears, by Simon Bent.
+In October 2009, New played Joe Orton in the original London production of the dark comedy Prick Up Your Ears.
 The concept for the play came from New's roommate.
 New contacted actor and comedian Matt Lucas, who was looking to do a play.
 Bent agreed to script the work, and Sonia Friedman came aboard as producer and Daniel Kramer as director.